shaksham95/DS-Resources/README.md

 If you want to contribute to this list (please do), send me a pull request. :grin:

-Please do raise an issue if any link is broken or you have some suggestions.
+Please raise an issue if any link is broken or in case of discrepancies.

 ## Table of Contents